RuBoMa/localhost/README.md

 ".pl" = "perl"      # Optional: map .pl files to Perl
 ```

 The server can execute CGI scripts based on file extension configuration.
 This allows dynamic content generation (for example, using `.py` scripts) alongside static file serving without changing existing route behavior.

-#### How It Works

-1. **Route resolution** – When a request matches a route pointing to a file, the server checks the extension.
-2. **Interpreter detection** – The configured interpreter for the file type is invoked.
-3. **Environment setup** – Standard CGI environment variables are set, including:

-   - `REQUEST_METHOD`
-   - `QUERY_STRING`
-   - `CONTENT_LENGTH`
-   - `SERVER_NAME` / `SERVER_PORT` (validated against the Host header)

-4. **Body forwarding** – The request body is piped into the CGI process stdin.
-5. **Output parsing** – CGI stdout is read and parsed into HTTP headers + body, then sent back to the client.
+The program will read the script stdoutput, interpret it, and return it to the client as a response.

 #### Example Usage